QTIM-Lab/MedICI-Challenge-Bundles/aks_MedNIST_bundle/README/README.md

 ```

 # Scoring - Run by Challenge Platform
-> Extra and not necessary for demo, but might help understanding what is happening during a submission.
+> This section is extra and not necessary for demo, but might help understanding what is happening during a submission.

 Before we continue, the scoring program will run in a specific directory structure: